litixsoft/lx-valid/README.md

 ### "Conform" custom validation
 Value must conform to constraint denoted by expected value.
 Conform allows for extensive validation.
 A conform validator is a function accepting the value to the validated as single parameter.
 The return value of the function must be boolean `true` or `false`.
+The conform function is also executed for undefined values.

 ```js
 {